 This can be especially advantageous if you’re planning on listing your home in the upcoming months.

 You’ll also have the ability to choose from many different types of woods.
 Some homeowners lean toward mahogany, while others prefer to choose a hemlock garage door.
 If you have questions about the pros and cons of different woods, be sure to talk to a garage door installer you cant trust.

 Once you choose your desired material, you’ll be able to continue to customize the door from there.
 Painting and staining are both popular options, but again, both will take quite a bit if time.
 If you’re not wanting to install a garage door that will need lots of continued care, wood may not be the best option or you.

 Another key benefit

 The most notable benefit of wooden garage doors is that they don’t dent.
 If you have kids who play soccer or baseball in the front yard of your home, you won’t need to worry about the ball leaving an indentation in the door.
 Granted, the doors aren’t indestructible (ie: if a family member backs their car into it), you’re going to run into some problems, but you won’t need to worry about dealing with the small dents and dings that tend to be problematic for aluminum doors.

 Like we mentioned previously, wooden garage doors need ongoing maintenance if you want to keep them looking great.
 If you’re not wanting to invest the time and effort that’s needed to keep a wooden garage door in tip-top shape, you may want to talk to your installer about other options.

 Garage door experts you can trust

-If you need help with garage door repair or replacement in Lakewood, CO or its surrounding areas, call G Bros Garage Door Repair today to speak with a local expert.
+If you need help with garage door repair or replacement in Lakewood, CO or its surrounding areas, call G Brother Garage Door Repair and replacement today to speak with a local expert.
 We’ll be happy to answer any questions you have about the pros and cons of different doors, and if you’re ready to move forward with an appointment, we’ll be happy to help you get something on the books.